-30.02 Fair value hierarchy
+29.02 Fair value hierarchy

 The Company held the following assets and liabilities measured at fair value.
-The Company uses the following hierarchy for determining and disclosing the fair value of assets and liabilities by valuation technique

-Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities;

-Level 2: valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly a) The following table presents fair value hierarchy of assets and liabilities measured at fair value on a recurring basis as of March 31, 2022:
+The Company uses the following hierarchy for determining and disclosing the fair value of assets and liabilities by valuation technique a) The following table presents fair value hierarchy of assets and liabilities measured at fair value on a recurring basis as of March b) The following table presents fair value hierarchy of assets and liabilities measured at fair value on a recurring basis as of March 31, 2020:

-Level 3: valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities; - Level 2: valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable; and - Level 3: valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

-R upees in Lakhs
+Ruj pees in Lakhs

-Total Level 1 Level 2 Level 3
+Particulars Total Level 1 Level 2 Level 3

-Particulars

-Assets measured at fair value through profit or loss: Investments in compulsorily convertible debentures (CCD's) in related party 8 - ~ (4)
+Assets measured at fair value through profit or loss: Investments in compulsorily convertible debentures (CCD's) in related party 3,307.12 - 3,307.12 -

-investments in comparisonly conversable area

-Investments in mutual funds 2 # 8 •
+Investments in mutual funds 33.98 33.98 - -

-Liabilities measured at fair value through profit or loss: 3 ×
+Liabilities measured at fair value through profit or loss: - - - -